grzegorzk/logmap/Readme.md

 # Usage

 Analyse logs and save filters to a file (example with systemd):
-`journalctl --since "10 years ago" -nall | ./target/release/flog -m -s flog.result`
+`journalctl --since "10 years ago" -nall | ./target/release/logmap -m -s logmap.result`

 Filter today's logs to see if there is anything that would require attention:
-`journalctl --since "1 day ago" -nall | ./target/release/flog -l flog.result -p`
+`journalctl --since "1 day ago" -nall | ./target/release/logmap -l logmap.result -p`

 # How it works

-`flog` counts matching words across known filters.
+`logmap` counts matching words across known filters.

 If invoked in learning mode it will allow some words not to match and extend best-matching filter to contain some word alternatives.
 If no best-matching filter